Bachelor of International Business

 - Supplier lead time reduction plan (Supply Chain Management)

 - Management innovation plan (Management)

 Arnhem Business School is home to students from around 60 different countries.
 This mix of students will make your time studying here a truly international one.
 You’ll pick up valuable cultural lessons from your study mates, learn a foreign language, work on international projects and have multiple opportunities to go abroad.
-While this international flavour is the very thing you’re looking for, you might find it hard to adjust to your new environment at first.
+While this international flavor is the very thing you’re looking for, you might find it hard to adjust to your new environment at first.
 That’s why we offer student-mentors to help you settle in.
 During your first semester, they help you make new friends, find your way around, plan your studies and deal with cultural differences.
 Once you’re settled, you can enjoy being part of the lively Arnhem Business School community: an invaluable international network that will stimulate your creativity and entrepreneurial spirit.

 Our graduates get jobs as:

 - Supply Chain Manager

 After graduating you can always continue your studies at any number of universities across the globe.
 For example, you could do a Masters degree in:

 - International Business and Management